electronstudio/python_book/docs/_sources/chapters/graphics.rst.txt

    :width: 70%

 We can refer to any pixel by giving two co-ordinates, *(x,y)* Make sure you understand co-ordinates before moving on because everything we do in Pygame Zero will use it.
 (In maths this called a ‘Cartesian coordinate system’).

+Now type in :numref:`code-pixels` and run it, to see a pixel.

 .. literalinclude:: programs/pixels.py
    :caption: A pixel